soso-young/C3/README.md

 ## Datasets
 We use four public experimental datasets: CAMRa2011, Mafengwo, MafengwoS, MovieLens.

-These four datasets' contents are in the data/ folder.
+The contents of these four datasets are in the data/ folder.

 ## Baseline
 For the baseline models, we utilize publicly available implementations as referenced in: [WWW2023GroupRecBaselines](https://github.com/FDUDSDE/WWW2023GroupRecBaselines)